attoh-ify/hng-stage-1/README.md

 400 Bad Request: Missing or invalid "value" field

-409 Conflict: String already exists
+409 Conflict: String already exists in the system

 422 Unprocessable Entity: Value is not a string